 Jessica and Matthew Turtle

-3. March of Women and the dynamism of equality at Glasgow Women’s Library
+3. March of Women:equality and usefulness in action at Glasgow Women’s Library

 Revealing hidden narratives

 5. Revealing hidden stories at the Danish Welfare Museum: A collaborative history

 6. Doors, stairways and pitfalls: Care Leavers’ memory work at the Danish Welfare Museum

 7. ‘We cannot change the past, but we can change how we look at the past’: The use of creative writing in facing up to personal histories at the Danish Welfare Museum

 8. Invite, acknowledge and collect with respect: sensitive narratives at the Vest-Agder Museum, Norway

 9. ‘Nothing about, us without us’: The journey to cultural democracy at Amgueddfa Cymru – National Museum Wales